AliTigui/AliTigui/README.md

-- 👋 Hi, I’m @AliTigui
+- 👋 Hi, I’m Ali
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in :
+     * problem solving
+     * finding perpose in life
+     * math physics
+     * control engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Ai for image processing**
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alitighiouart2001@gmail.com